steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 } OpExpr;
 ```

-In step 1 will check if the `.opno` is an equal operator which has an oid equivalent to `416` or its Equal to `TextEqualOperator` which has an oid =98.
-You can view the list of operator and their oid value in [pg_operator.dat](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/catalog/pg_operator.dat#L1-L2)
+Step 1 will check if the `.opno` is an equal operator which has an oid equivalent to `416` or it is Equal to `TextEqualOperator` which has an oid =98.
+You can view the list of the operator and their oid value in [pg_operator.dat](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/catalog/pg_operator.dat#L1-L2)

 **step 2**: We access the `.arg` which is a list of arguments to the operator, the [List](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/nodes/pg_list.h#L50-L51) contains a field called elements this contains the actual data we need.

 For example `title="Fox"` the elements data structure will store the argument like; `{0=> 'title', 1=>"Fox"}` so we can access them via the index.
-Note this just a concrete example jsut to make sure the idea is fully passed, since it is need for the next explanation.
+Note this is just a concrete example just to make sure the idea is fully passed since it is needed for the next explanation.

 Once we access the `.elements` we access the `ptr_value`. note that elements is [ListCell](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/nodes/pg_list.h#L43-L44) data structure.
 The `ptr_value` obtained for both `first_value` and `second_value` are then converted to a `Node`

-**step 3**: Sometime we might have a query statement like `.... where column_integer = "2"` the query process will need to do some kinda type convervsion, it assign this node to `T_RelabelType` and we then go ahead to cast it to the rightful node.
+**step 3**: Sometimes we might have a query statement like `.... where column_integer = "2"` The query process will need to do some kinda type conversion, it assigns this node to `T_RelabelType` and we then go ahead to cast it to the rightful node.

 **step 6**: Check if the `fist_node` is a variable and check if the `second_node` is a constant node type.

-Lets fetch the variable `first_node`
+Let's fetch the variable `first_node`

 ```rs